 Fools originated in England and almost always contain fruit that has been mixed with whipped cream.
-This recipe calls for lemon verbena, which can be found from late spring through fall at farmers’ markets, nurseries, or specialty grocery stores.
+This recipe, which originally appeared in SAVEUR’s April 2005 issue, calls for lemon verbena, which can be found from late spring through fall at farmers’ markets, nurseries, or specialty grocery stores.

 - 1 pint in-season strawberries, hulled and thickly sliced

 - Put verbena, sugar, and 3⁄4 cup water into a small saucepan and boil over medium-high heat, undisturbed, until syrup is slightly thickened, about 5 minutes.
 Strain syrup into a medium bowl, discarding solids.
 Stir lemon juice and zest into syrup and set aside to let cool.
 Add strawberries, cover, and let berries macerate in a cool spot for 2–4 hours.

 - Drain berries, reserving syrup.
 Purée half the berries and half the syrup together in a blender.
 Transfer to a small saucepan and cook over medium heat, stirring constantly, until sauce has reduced by half, about 10 minutes.
 Set sauce aside to let cool.

 - Whisk cream in a large bowl until soft peaks form.
 Add crème fraîche and 1 tbsp. of the reserved syrup (save remaining syrup for another use) and whisk until medium-stiff peaks form.
 Fold in half the berry sauce.